Azaeres/Mellifera/README.md

 License
 =======

-Mellifera is licensed under the MIT License.
+Mellifera is free software released under the MIT License.